cheeseeu/Text-to-Speech-Python/README.md

 Choose your options, and done!

+If you want, you can make a input.txt file and it will read from there, or you can just input thetext in console.

 ## Config:

 You can change the speaking rate and the volume in the text-to-speech.py file (below the import, you will see 2 lines of code underneath the config comment)